jgab13/TalentSwap/README.md

 ### Search Page flow

 The search page flow applies to all users including visitors.
-The courses are listed in the course tab and can be filtered by entering a key word in the search input box in the header or by selecting one of the drop down items in the level, availability and class size filters.
-To test the filters, please select one of the filter labels to see this functionality.
-For phase 1, you cannot select multiple filters such as a level filter and an availability filter.
-This will be corrected in phase 2.
-To remove the filter, click clear filter to see all of the search page results.
-To test the search input box, enter a keyword such as react and click the search button to see the filtering.
-On the user tab, a thumbnail of the web app users will be displayed.
-A user can use the search input box to filter on a specific user.
+Start searching from any page on our website by typing in your keywords in the search input box and then click the search button.
+Results of your search include two data categories: users and courses, displayed under the "Users" and "Courses" tabs respectively.

+If you just want to explore and the search button was clicked with no keywords specified, all existing courses and users will be shown as search results.
+You can filter courses based on difficulty levels, availability, or class size.
+You can select multiple items under the same filter.
+For example, if you're looking for both beginner-level and intermediate-level courses, you can select them at the same time to see all the courses that meets either critic.
+Remove the current filters by click the "clear filters" button.

+If keywords are specified, then all the courses which have your keywords as substring in their title will be returned.
+All the users who have your keywords as substring in their name,  domain of expertise, or domain of development will be returned as well.
+Search keywords that are shorter and more general get more results.
+For example, if you search "JavaScriptX", nothing will be returned.
+But if you search "Java", then one course and one user will be returned.

 Navigate back to the home page to begin the admin flow.

 ## Admin flow